teamILLO/Stockin/design_and_planning.md

 ![frontend_design(1)](https://user-images.githubusercontent.com/54826729/97574073-0b940580-1a2e-11eb-8d97-ebae68a15f56.png)

 #### 0. Header
+- Logo : an image of a logo, clickable
    - onClickLogo : a function, navigates user to Main Page
+- Report : a button, clickable
    - onClickReport : a function, navigates user to Report Page
+- MyPage : a button, clickable
    - onClickMypage : a function, navigates user to My Page
+- AboutUs : a button, clickable
    - onClickAboutUs : a function, naviagates user to AboutUs Page
+- SearchBar : an input for searching specific stock
    - onChangeSearch : a function, saves string to a state when input string changes
    - onClickSearch : a function, navigates user to corresponding stock's Detail Page
+- Logout : a button, clickable
    - onClickLogout : a function, helps user log out and navigates user to Prelogin Page

 ### Backend design
 | Model | API | GET | POST | PUT | DELETE |